microsoft/WhatTheHack/037-WindowsVirtualDesktop/Coach/00-Pre-Reqs.md

 If attendees will be using a shared Azure subscription, you should be aware of the following:

-- **NOTE:** Quotas are set per region.
+- Quotas are set per region.
 If you increase the quota in a single region, you need to ensure that all students deploy to the same region.
 Or else, they will bump up against the quota limits in the region they deploy to.
-- **NOTE:** If there is no access to an administrator who can request quota increases, have the students deploy to different regions to stay within the quota limit of each region.
+- If there is no access to an administrator who can request quota increases, have the students deploy to different regions to stay within the quota limit of each region.

-**Remember to point students to learning resources**
+**NOTE** Remember to point students to learning resources